 Florida Business Law FAQ

-Here are some frequently asked questions and answers regarding Florida business law by St. Petersburg business attorney Jim Martin.
-This is provided for general information and not specific legal advice.
+Here are some frequently asked questions and answers regarding business entities in probate and trust estates.
+This includes corporations, LLCs and partnerships.
+St. Petersburg probate attorney James W. Martin has extensive experience with business entities.
+This page is provided for general information and not specific legal advice.

-For additional information, see Jim Martin’s free ebooks “How To Form a Florida LLC or Limited Liability Company“, “How To Form a Florida Business Corporation“, and “How To Form a Florida Nonprofit Corporation“, which are also available in print on Amazon and Barnes and Noble.
+For additional information, see Jim Martin’s legal forms books “How To Form a Florida LLC or Limited Liability Company“, “How To Form a Florida Business Corporation“, and “How To Form a Florida Nonprofit Corporation“, which are available on Amazon and Barnes and Noble.

 Formation of an entity is the process by which a new Florida business is created.
 The work of the Pinellas County business lawyer includes analysis of the types of entities and choosing the best form of legal entity for the business.
 A Florida corporation is usually the simplest form of business entity, but more and more businesses are forming as limited liability companies (LLCs).